The Life Inside: Plot

-Dickie (Jeremy Davies) and Coover (Brad William Henke) dispose Walt's (Chris Mulkey) corpse in a mineshaft.
-Raylan (Timothy Olyphant) finds that Boyd (Walton Goggins) is now working in a mining site, having put his criminal life and desire to kill Bo's killer behind.
-Raylan then visits Arlo (Raymond J. Barry), who is now under house arrest, to ask him to return the $20,000 the Marshals gave him but Arlo claims he gave them to Bo.
+Dickie (Jeremy Davies) and Coover (Brad William Henke) dispose of Walt's (Chris Mulkey) corpse in a mineshaft.
+Raylan (Timothy Olyphant) finds that Boyd (Walton Goggins) is now working in a mining site.
+Over drinks, Boyd claims to have put his criminal life and desire to kill Bo's killer behind him.
+Raylan then visits Arlo (Raymond J. Barry), who is now under house arrest, to ask him to return the $20,000 the Marshals gave him.
+Arlo claims he doesn’t have it as he had given it to Bo earlier.

-Mags (Margo Martindale) has taken care of Loretta (Kaitlyn Dever) and hides her father's death from her.
-Raylan and Tim (Jacob Pitts) are assigned to transport a pregnant inmate, Jamie Berglund (Sarah Jones), from her prison to the hospital.
-However, Raylan and Tim are cornered by Jess Timmons (David Sullivan) and Van (James Jordan), and they take Jamie from them.
-Jess and Van, both working in human trafficking, plan to perform a C-section on Jamie, who unsuccessfully tries to escape.
+Doyle Bennett drops off Loretta at Mag’s store.
+Mags (Margo Martindale) plans to look after Loretta (Kaitlyn Dever) after killing her father at the end of the previous episode.
+She lies to Loretta by telling her that her father has “gone south for a few weeks,” to complete a job for the Bennett clan.
+Raylan and Tim (Jacob Pitts) are assigned to transport a pregnant inmate, Jamie Berglund (Sarah Jones), from her prison to her doctor’s appointment, as her baby is due to be born in a few weeks.
+She claims to be pregnant from a conjugal visit from her husband, though she doubts that he will be allowed to have custody of the child after it is born.
+Jess Timmons (David Sullivan) and Van (James Jordan), get the jump on Raylan and Tim, while at the office, and they take Jamie from them.
+Jess and Van, both working in human trafficking, plan to perform a C-section on Jamie, who unsuccessfully tries to escape after she realizes that Timmons plans to kill her after the baby is delivered.